-Intramural Sports offers a wide variety of team and individual sports and tournaments for students of all abilities.
-Club Sports provides the opportunity to learn a new sport, keep fit, and compete against other collegiate clubs.
-Campus Recreation hosts over 50 clubs with over 2,300 student athletes.
-In addition to travel and competition, club members experience leadership and developmental opportunities, and participate in community service.
+Intramural Sports offers a variety of team and individual sports, tournaments, and events for students of all abilities.
+Club Sports provides the opportunity to learn a new sport or continue playing one your student always loved.
+Campus Rec hosts over 55 Club Sports and 1,900 student athletes who experience leadership development and opportunities to support the community through service.